 - provide bidding project managers a sense of what the role will involve

 - confirm that all board members are agreed on the work to be done.

 In developing the brief, you should consult with interested parties who will use the buildings and facilities, such as staff, students and parents.

 If your school already has a project manager, such as under a long-term contract, they can develop and manage the brief from the start, with your input.

 If your school has a development plan, it will contain some of the information you need for the project brief.

-The project manager will send you the project brief, as it is updated, to check that the project objectives are still being met and for approval from the board.
-Your delegate or the full board will need to sign it off each time.
+The project manager will work with you on the brief as it is updated to check that the objectives are still being met and for approval from the board.
+Your delegate or the full board will need to sign this off each time.

 You will need to set up a project file to store information about your project.
 This file includes the project brief and all other information such as: